 Selected details and points of view call forth connections that cut across time, style and place, opening new vistas for lovers of architecture and changing how they see the city.
 Because architecture must be sensed.
 It must be seen and touched.
 Through words and pictures, the book guides international travellers and native Copenhageners to the hidden treasures of the city – including trips outside the capital itself.

-Marie-Louise Høstbo is an architect (Member of the Danish Association of Architects).
+Marie-Louise Høstbo is a trained architect.
 She has worked with architecture and Danish design for many years.
 Høstbo works as an aesthetic and creative consultant within the fields of photography, design and architecture.
-Marie-Louise Høstbo shares her beautiful architectural photographs on Instagram (marielouise_hoestbo), currently attracting more than 20,000 followers to her profile.